Pro Walk/Pro Bike Advocacy

-While Norte is committed to building a stronger, better connected and more walk/bike friendly communities full time, we are only one piece of the puzzle.
-In order to see our vision through, we need YOUR voice.
-We need YOU advocate for safe, convenient and accessible opportunities.
-We need YOU to champion biking, walking and rolling year round.
-We need YOU to take action.
+While Norte is committed to building a stronger, better connected, more walk/bike-friendly community, we are only one piece of the puzzle.
+In order to see our vision through, we need many voices.
+We need your voice to help advocate for safe, convenient, and accessible opportunities.
+We need you to champion biking, walking and rolling year round.

 Start by letting us know what is important to you and signing up for Norte’s advocacy updates.
 Then, click through to explore further steps you can take – walk the walk!